 - Learn in a structured yet flexible curriculum to fit your future career goals

-The PGY-2 Oncology Pharmacy Residency at Mayo Clinic Hospital in Phoenix/Scottsdale, Arizona, is in candidate status with ASHP.
-The first resident started the program in July 2022.
+The PGY-2 Oncology Pharmacy Residency conducted by Mayo Clinic Hospital in Phoenix, Arizona, is accredited by ASHP.
+The PGY-2 oncology program began in July 2022 and is continuously evaluated for improvement.
 One candidate will be selected on a competitive basis each year.

 Mayo Clinic Cancer Center is a National Cancer Institute-designated comprehensive cancer center with an international presence.
 More than 150,000 people receive cancer treatment at Mayo Clinic each year, making it one of the largest cancer treatment facilities in the nation.
 Hundreds of clinical trials led by Mayo Clinic physicians and scientists are available for patients, including trials through the Alliance for Clinical Trials in Oncology, Phase I Program, Phase II Consortium, and Cancer Prevention Network.
 Additional trials are available through cooperative research affiliations and collaborations with the National Cancer Institute and other clinical trial groups.